Penlee lifeboat disaster: Aftermath

-Two nights before the disaster, Charlie Greenhaugh, who in civilian life was the landlord of the Ship Inn on the quayside in Mousehole, had turned on the village's Christmas lights.
-After the storm the lights were left off but three days later his widow Mary asked for them to be repaired and lit again.
+Charlie Greenhaugh, who was also the landlord of the Ship Inn on the quayside in Mousehole, had turned on the village's Christmas lights just two nights before the disaster.
+The lights were left off for three days after the storm but Greenhaugh's widow, Mary, asked for them to be repaired and lit again.
 The village has been lit up each December since then, but on the anniversary of the disaster they are turned off at 8:00 pm for an hour as an act of remembrance.
 A plaque was also erected on the Ship Inn on behalf of the tenants, managers, directors and employees of the St Austell Brewery, the pub's owner.